graphql-mocks/graphql-mocks/CONTRIBUTING.md

 In most cases we want your contributions!
 This includes bug fixes, documentation tweaks, and your ideas.
 If you have a feature addition or improvement open an issue first or jump on Discord to discuss if it is a good fit for the project.

+### Local Development

+See the `DEVELOPMENT.md` doc for guidance on setting up and running this project locally

 ## Project Layout

 This project is using lerna and is a monorepo for several separate packages.
 You can find these packages in the `packages` folder.